-The Ultimate Guide to Visiting the Cliffs of Moher Ireland
+Everything you need to know about Visiting the Cliffs of Moher Ireland

 At the top of many an Irish bucket list, the Cliffs of Moher are truly an experience you must have when visiting Ireland and touring the Wild Atlantic Way.
-I’ve lost track of the number of times we have visited the Moher Cliffs as it is rather like visiting Niagara Falls living in Canada.
+I’ve lost track of how many times we’ve visited these dramatic cliffs—it’s rather like living near Niagara Falls in Canada.
+Ireland’s biggest tourist attraction, this breathtaking coastline offers unforgettable views.

 Where are the Cliffs of Moher?

-How many tourists visit the cliffs of Moher per year?
+How many tourists visit the cliffs per year?

 What is the weather for Cliffs of Moher?